Sep. 27th - Oct. 1st: Big Month Part 1, 4 Day Prep and the Biggest Day

 Big Month Part 2: Birding Manu Road, Abra Malaga and Apurimac Drainage

-At 13:55pm we fly to Cusco for 40 minutes, and immediately head to Huacarpay lake.
+At 14:03 pm we fly to Cusco for 40 minutes, and immediately head to Laguna Huaypo.
 Some people may join up in Cuzco.

-We shall add several species of ducks, Andean Gull, Common Gallinule, Andean Coot, Andean Lapwing, Eared Dove, Andean Flicker, Many-colored Rush-Tyrant, Wren-like Rush-Bird, Plumbeous Rail, Yellow-winged Blackbird, Sparkling VIoletear, Bearded Mountaineer, Green-tailed Trainbearer, Rusty-crowned Canastero, Streak-fronted Thornbird, Hooded Siskin, Golden-billed Saltator, Rufous-colored Sparrow, House Wren, Peruvian Sierra-Finch, Andean Negrito, Spot-billed Ground-Tyrant, Mountain Caracara, Cineroues Harrier, American Kestrel etc.
+We shall add several species of ducks, Spot-winged Pigeon, Andean Gull, Common Gallinule, Andean Coot, Andean Lapwing, Eared Dove, Andean Flicker, Many-colored Rush-Tyrant, Wren-like Rush-Bird, Plumbeous Rail, Yellow-winged Blackbird, Sparkling VIoletear, Bearded Mountaineer, Green-tailed Trainbearer, Rusty-crowned Canastero, Streak-fronted Thornbird, Hooded Siskin, Golden-billed Saltator, Rufous-colored Sparrow, House Wren, Peruvian Sierra-Finch, Andean Negrito, Spot-billed Ground-Tyrant, Mountain Caracara, Cinereous Harrier, American Kestrel etc.

-Continue birding between Wayqecha, via Cock of the Rock Lodge to Villa Carmen.
+We start super early to get to the temperate zone of the Manu road to bird between Wayqecha, via Cock of the Rock Lodge to Villa Carmen.
 The area near Wayqecha is very good for Red-and-White Antpitta and Rufous-capped Thornbill.
 There are also often good tanager flocks which sometimes pass at close range for good photo opportunities.
 The flocks include Hooded Mountain-Tanager, Masked Flowerpiercer, Scarlet-bellied Mountain-Tanager, Streaked Tuftedcheek, Pearled Treerunner and many more.
-Stopping at known sites for mixed species flocks and special regional endemics and specialties such as Black-backed Tody-Tyrant and Lancolated Monklet en route.
+Stopping at known sites for mixed species flocks and special regional endemics and specialties such as Black-backed Tody-Tyrant and Lanceolated Monklet en route.
 Night at Villa Carmen

-Just next to Guadalupe is a fantastic bamboo trail that contains specials such as White-cheeked Tody-Tyrant, Large-headed Flatbill and Bamboo Foliagegleaner.
-Many bamboo birds that are absent at Saona Lodge on the Puerto Maldonado section can be found here.
+Villa Carmen has a great Bamboo trail with White-cheeked Tody-Tyrant, Large-headed Flatbill and Bamboo Foliagegleaner.
+Many bamboo birds that are absent on the Puerto Maldonado section can be found here.
+Also an Amazonian Antpitta which is being fed, as well as Black-capped Tinamou.

 We continue to the Pilcopata-Atalaya Ridge and look for Blue-headed Macaw and foothill species such as Red-billed Tyrannulet, Fine-barred Piculet, Rufous-fronted Plush-crown and Yellow-billed Nunbird.